hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 }
 ```

+An advantage of the option pattern over nullable types is that you can
+distinguish between values like `None` versus `Some(None)`.
+If you are looking up values in a cache (for example),
+a `None` result might indicate that there is no entry in the cache for a given
+key;
+and a `Some(None)` result might indicate that there is an entry,
+and the value of the entry is `None`.

 I once advocated for use of the Option pattern at a Java company -
 but at least one of my coworkers was put off by the idea of allocating an extra
 object on the heap just to distinguish between a value and an absence of